 The proposed project is consistent with the 2016 City of Sebastopol General Plan.
-The greenhouse gas (GHG) emissions anticipated by the implementation of the General Plan fall below the Bay Area Air Quality Management District (BAAQMD) thresholds of significance for greenhouse gas emissions.
+The greenhouse gas (GHG) emissions anticipated by the implementation of the General Plan fall

 Additionally, the General Plan incorporates provisions to further reduce greenhouse gas emissions.
 In 2016, the City of Sebastopol partnered with the Sonoma County Regional Climate Protection Authority (RCPA) to produce personalized goals that will reduce greenhouse gases in each city and town as part of the Climate Action Plan 2020 (CAP).
 Most of the policies in the CAP are related to transportation, "green building", energy efficiency, and renewable energy.
 The CAP is not included in the General Plan itself, but integrates the strategies and actions identified in the relevant elements of the General Plan.
 The Project incorporates many of the sustainable features which help reduce greenhouse gas emissions, such as: